thegamma47/DevTinder/homework.md

 - add timestamp to the user schema
--add API level validations on patch request and post api -data sanitizion-add API level validations for each field
+-add API level validations on patch request and post api -data sanitizion-add API level validations for each field -install validator
+-explore the validator library and function and use validator function for pass,photourl,emali